Hopelezz/HopelezzBlog/src/pages/blog/4-most-recent-post-button.md

 making the href property more concise.

-> Update: I have since modified this by moving the fetch command inside a function of an api.astro file and split my blog into a blog and bookreview folders.
+> Update: I have since modified this by moving the fetch command inside a function of an api.astro file and split my blog into blog and bookreview folders.
 This is to make it easier to manage the blog and bookreview posts seperately.
-When I need the props for my posts I import the function from the utils file and pass it the `blogPosts` array.
+When I need the props for my posts I import the function from the utils file and pass it the `blogPosts` object.

 ```js
   import { getBlogPosts } from '../utils/api.astro';
   const blogPosts = await getBlogPosts(blogPosts);
 ```

 > This has to be in an async function because it is a promise.
 It also has to be housed inside a .astro file since it's using astro props to fetch the post routes.